Code-From-Anywhere/gitgiraffe/README.md

 Instead of a `git push`, just run `gitgiraffe push`, and your git commit dates will be stretched over your last commit date and the current time, but leave out non-working hours and days.

+### How to push it later?

+That's easy.
+Just use `at` in order to run `gitgiraffe push` at any future time.
+Make sure you don't change the branch or folder location/name in the meantime!

+Example: run it at 6pm
+`echo "gitgiraffe push" | at 1800 today`

+Run at

 # Config

 ### Edit hours